TheGeekosaurus/extension-marketplace-api-2.0/PRODUCT_MATCHING_ALGO.md

 profitPercentage = (profitAmount / purchasePrice) * 100;
 ```

+## Marketplace Selection

+The algorithm supports filtering searches to a specific marketplace:

+1. If a marketplace is selected in settings, only that marketplace is searched
+2. If the selected marketplace is the same as the source product, no search is performed
+3. If no marketplace is selected, all marketplaces except the source are searched

+This approach minimizes API usage and focuses results on the most relevant opportunities.

 ## Caching System

 To minimize API usage and improve performance, the extension implements a two-level caching system: